kyma-project/kyma/docs/kyma/docs/017-details-local-installation.md

 ## Build Kyma-Installer

-Kyma installs locally using a proprietary Installer based on a [Kubernetes operator](https://coreos.com/operators/).

 Installer is application based on a [Kubernetes operator](https://coreos.com/operators/).
 Its purpose is to install Helm charts defined in the Installer Custom Resource.
 Kyma-Installer is a Docker image that bundles Installer binary with Kyma charts.

 `installation/scripts/build-kyma-installer.sh` script extracts Kyma-Installer image name from the `installer.yaml` deployment file and uses it to build a Docker image inside Minikube.
 This image will contain local Kyma sources from `resources` folder.